johnr909/spark/readme.txt

 == Description ==

- A WordPress starter theme based on "_s" (by Automattic, the main people behind WordPress development), Twitter Bootstrap, WordPress Bootstrap Starter, and Font Awesome.
+ A WordPress starter theme based on "_s" (by Automattic, the main people behind WordPress development), Twitter Bootstrap and Font Awesome.
 This theme, like WordPress, is licensed under the GPL.
 You can use this theme as base for your next WordPress theme project and you are allowed to remove the link at the footer or do whatever you want.
 Page templates includes Right-sidebar (default page template), Left-Sidebar, Full-Width, Blank with container, Blank without container Page.
 Other features - Currently using Bootstrap v4.0.0-beta.2 , Widgetized footer area, WooCommerce ready, Compatible with Contact Form 7, Compatible with Visual Composer, Compatible with Elementor Page Builder.

 This theme, like WordPress, is licensed under the GPL.
 You can use this theme as base for your next WordPress theme project and you are allowed to remove the link at the footer or do whatever you want.